yznpku/POE-Trades-Companion/README.md

 - **Instantly send a trading whisper upon copying.**
 If you are holding CTRL upon copying a trading whisper, it will automatically be sent in-game upon releasing.
 You can press SPACE when the pop-up appears to prevent this behaviour.
 - **Minimized / Maximized states**
 While minimized, the interface takes much less space on your screen.
 - **Completely hide the interface when all tabs are closed.**
 By setting the "No tab remaining" transparency to 0 and enabling the "click-through" setting, the interface will be effectively invisible.
-- **Take a look at your previously completed trades, by using the "My Stats" interface.**
+- **Take a look at your previously completed trades**
+Closing a tab with a button containing the "Save trade stats" action will add it to the "My Stats" interface.
 - **Automatic updates.**
 Receive a notification when an update is available.
 The entire updating process is automated.